alecjmaly/slae86/slae86/project2/README.md

 - Execs shell on successful connection
 - IP and Port should be easily configurable

 This assignment is similar to the previous of creating a bind shell, however, instead of opening a listening port it will connect back to the IP and port of our choosing upon execution of the shellcode.
 In Assignment 1 I went into great detail about how I get the syscall enumerator indices.
-In this assignment I will not go into such depth but rather focus on the shellcode itself.
+In this assignment I will not go into such depth as the process is similar and many of the values remain unchanged.

 Since this shellcode will be executed on linux x86 which is a little endian architecture, we will convert all hex values (e.g. IP / port) into little endian when pushing them onto the stack.